Dissertation & Academic Requirements

-SJD candidates have a total of 5 calendar years to complete the SJD from the date of initial enrollment.
+We expect most SJD candidates to complete their degree in 3 or 4 years, and the 22 credits required for graduation can be obtained in 3 years.
+SJD candidates have a maximum of 5 calendar years to complete the SJD from the date of initial enrollment.
 Exceptions to this policy will be granted only in extraordinary circumstances.
-Requests for a one-year extension must be made no later than 30 days prior to the end of the 5-year period to the chairperson and the associate dean for international and comparative Law and must be accompanied by a degree completion agreement agreed upon by the candidate and the chairperson that establishes the expectations regarding the candidate’s progress, the expected degree completion date, and appropriate consequences for a student’s failure to defend by the expected completion date.
-Any subsequent request for extension must be accompanied by a revised degree completion agreement.
+Requests for a one-year extension must be made no later than 30 days prior to the end of the 5-year period to the chairperson and the associate dean for international and comparative law and must be accompanied by a degree completion agreement agreed upon by the candidate and the chairperson that establishes the expectations regarding the candidate’s progress, the expected degree completion date, and appropriate consequences for a student’s failure to defend by the expected completion date.
+Any subsequent request for an extension must be accompanied by a revised degree completion agreement.

 Withdrawal and Readmission Following Withdrawal